Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Discussions

-\paragraph{Imbalanced learning for deep learning and traditional machine learning.} In our pursuit to resolve imbalanced deep learning, we found that many existing works follow the strategies for traditional machine learning to design algorithms.
-After careful analysis we found that the reasons for poor minor-class accuracy are different: traditional ML suffers under-fitting; deep learning suffers over-fitting.
-It appears that such a difference is overlooked in imbalanced deep learning, and many algorithms are still designed to implicitly fit the minor class instances more.
+In our pursuit to resolve imbalanced deep learning, we found that many existing works follow the strategies or principles of traditional machine learning to design algorithms.
+After a careful analysis we found that the reasons for poor minor-class accuracy are different: traditional machine learning suffers under-fitting; deep learning suffers over-fitting.
+It appears that such a difference is usually overlooked in imbalanced deep learning, and many algorithms are still designed to implicitly fit the minor class instances more.

-We note that, the machine learning (ML) concept that small training data leads to over-fitting mainly applies to \emph{balanced learning (every class has small data)}.
-In imbalanced learning, traditional ML approaches like logistic regression classifiers with pre-defined features suffer under-fitting to minor classes (see the main paper and~\autoref{fig:linear}).
-In this case, re-weighting and re-sampling are effective: they make the model fit minor class instances more (\autoref{fig:linear}).
-In imbalanced deep learning (DL), however, we found that ERM already led to over-fitting to minor classes.
-While the studies by~\citet{zhang2016understanding} on balanced learning may explain it, many imbalanced DL methods still apply re-weighting and over-sampling, which tend to further fit the model to minor classes.
-In other words, imbalanced DL is usually treated in the same way as imbalanced traditional ML, without noting that the reasons for poor accuracy are drastically different.
+We note that, the machine learning concept that small training data leads to over-fitting mainly applies to \emph{class-balanced learning (\ie, every class has small data)}.
+In imbalanced learning, traditional machine learning approaches like logistic regression with pre-defined features suffer under-fitting to minor classes (see \autoref{ssec:traditional_deep} and~\autoref{fig:linear}).
+In this case, re-weighting and re-sampling are effective: they make the model fit minor class instances more (see \autoref{fig:linear}).
+In imbalanced deep learning, however, we found that empirical risk minimization (ERM) already led to over-fitting to minor classes.
+While the seminal work by \cite{zhang2016understanding} on balanced learning may explain it, many imbalanced deep learning methods still apply re-weighting and over-sampling, which tend to further fit minor-class data.
+In other words, imbalanced deep learning is usually treated in the same way as imbalanced traditional machine learning, without noting that the reasons for poor accuracy are drastically different.